Cross-domain and Cross-dimension Learning for Image-to-Graph Transformers: Abstract

 \section{Abstract}

-Direct image-to-graph transformation is a challenging task that solves object detection and relationship prediction in a single model.
-Due to the complexity of this task, large training datasets are rare in many domains, which makes the training of large networks challenging.
-This data sparsity necessitates the establishment of pre-training strategies akin to the state-of-the-art in computer vision.
-In this work, we introduce a set of methods enabling cross-domain and cross-dimension transfer learning for image-to-graph transformers.
-We propose (1) a regularized edge sampling loss for sampling the optimal number of object relationships (edges) across domains, (2) a domain adaptation framework for image-to-graph transformers that aligns features from different domains, and (3) a simple projection function that allows us to pretrain 3D transformers on 2D input data.
-We demonstrate our method's utility in cross-domain and cross-dimension experiments, where we pretrain our models on 2D satellite images before applying them to vastly different target domains in 2D and 3D.
-Our method consistently outperforms a series of baselines on challenging benchmarks, such as retinal or whole-brain vessel graph extraction. \keywords{Image-to-graph \and Inductive Transfer Learning \and Supervised Domain Adaptation }
+Direct image-to-graph transformation is a challenging task that involves solving object detection and relationship prediction in a single model.
+Due to this task's complexity, large training datasets are rare in many domains, making the training of deep-learning methods challenging.
+This data sparsity necessitates transfer learning strategies akin to the state-of-the-art in general computer vision.
+In this work, we introduce a set of methods enabling cross-domain and cross-dimension learning for image-to-graph transformers.
+We propose (1) a regularized edge sampling loss to effectively learn object relations in multiple domains with different numbers of edges, (2) a domain adaptation framework for image-to-graph transformers aligning image- and graph-level features from different domains, and (3) a projection function that allows using 2D data for training 3D transformers.
+We demonstrate our method's utility in cross-domain and cross-dimension experiments, where we utilize labeled data from 2D road networks for simultaneous learning in vastly different target domains.
+Our method consistently outperforms standard transfer learning and self-supervised pretraining on challenging benchmarks, such as retinal or whole-brain vessel graph extraction.\footnote{Code: \url{github.com/AlexanderHBerger/cross-dim_i2g}}